Quantum optical classifier with superexponential speedup: OPTICAL AND COMPUTATIONAL ADVANTAGE

 namely that $|w_{N}\cdot x| \leq L ||w_N||_1$.
 Since the $\ell^1$-norm is limited, $(\partial G)^2$ admits strictly positive lower bound for $N \to \infty$.
 Finally, this imply that $\tilde{n}_{p} = \Omega\left(\varepsilon^{-2}\langle x \rangle N\right)$. \end{proof} In the previous discussion, two conditions lead to the above lower bound.
 On the one hand, that $||w_N||^2 \not\to 0$ for $N \to \infty$, which is essential to guarantee that the neuron is trainable at any resolution.
 On the other hand, that $||w_N||_1$ is bounded for $N \to \infty$, which is compatible with LASSO and Tikhonov's regularization techniques \citep{art:Santosa,art:Tikhonov}.

-We show that our protocol exponentially reduces this cost, requiring only the estimation of the rate of coincidences of the Hong-Ou-Mandel interferometer of \cref{fig:Setup}.
+Our protocol exponentially reduces this cost, by performing the measurement with two bucket detectors only, with no spatial resolution.
+The object classification depends on the estimation of the rate of coincidences of the Hong-Ou-Mandel interferometer.
 Let $\tilde{n}_p = 2n_p$ be the number input photons, and $\tilde{p} \in [0,1/2]$ the empirical rate of coincidences.
 Under the normal approximation, with the $95\%$ confidence level \citep{book:Rotondi}, the estimation uncertainty reads